lucas2475/Project_2_COE379L/README.md

 ## Project Overview

 This project focuses on building and deploying machine-learning models to automatically classify satellite images of buildings affected by Hurricane Harvey as either damage or no_damage.
-Three models were developed and evaluated: a baseline Dense ANN, a modified LeNet-5 CNN, and a deeper VGG-16 architecture.
-After training, the best-performing model modified LetNet-5 CNN was packaged into a Flask inference server and deployed using a Docker container, providing REST API endpoints for real-time classification.
+Three models were developed and evaluated: a baseline Dense ANN, a base LeNet-5 CNN, a modified LeNet-5 CNN, and a deeper VGG-16 architecture.
+After training, the best-performing model (the modified LetNet-5 CNN) was packaged into a Flask inference server and deployed using a Docker container, providing REST API endpoints for real-time classification.
 The project demonstrates the full workflow from data preparation and model development to evaluation and containerized deployment.

 ## How to Run Classifier